DjangoGirlsSeoul/Apply/2017-organizers.md

 # Django Girls Seoul is hiring!
 Become our Awesomeness New Organizers for next year!

-> This announcement is inspired by the page “Awesomeness Ambassador” by Django Girls Foundation
+> This announcement is inspired by the recruiting page [“Awesomeness Ambassador”](https://djangogirls.org/pages/awesomness-ambassador/) by Django Girls Foundation

 Django Girls Seoul Community seeks three organizers to support community activities and to build a powerful movement for diversity in Tech field in Korea.
 Django Girls is a non-profit organization which aims to empower and help women organize free, one-day programming workshops by providing tools, resources and support.
 It’s a volunteer run initiative which inspires women to become developers.